Geographic Information Systems (Modules 12, 16)

 Participants may enter the module sequence after it has begun, but their doing so is discouraged.

-Geographic Information Systems I (M29, June 26)
+Geographic Information Systems I (M12, June 17)

 8:45am - 10:15am – Enhancing Qualitative Social Science Research with GIS

 This first session of six introduces participants to some of the ways that mapping and Geographic Information Systems (GIS) can enhance a range of qualitative and quantitative research approaches and methodologies.
 Using housing as a hypothetical research area, the session demonstrates ways to examine housing access using spatial data visualization and analysis.
-During the hands-on portion of the session, participants will learn the interface of
+During the hands-on portion of the session, participants will learn the interface of ESRI’s ArcPro, a leading GIS mapping software.

 Required readings: